proteanhq/protean/docs/old/aggregate-old.rst

 However, it is common to make changes across multiple Aggregates as part of a domain change.
 If each Aggregate represents a transactional boundary, how do we ensure that changes remain consistent across Aggregates?

 Domain events to the rescue.
-Aggregates publish Domain Events on domain-meaningful changes, and other Aggregates who are interested in the event subscribe to it.
-The messaging mechanism delivers the Domain Events to interested parties through subscriptions.
-When the domain event makes its way to an interested subscriber, a brand new transaction is started for the changes to the related Aggregate and committed.
+Aggregates publish Events on domain-meaningful changes, and other Aggregates who are interested in the event subscribe to it.
+The messaging mechanism delivers the Events to interested parties through subscriptions.
+When the event makes its way to an interested subscriber, a brand new transaction is started for the changes to the related Aggregate and committed.

-The interested Bounded Context can be in the same one Bounded Context as the Domain Event, or it could be in a different BC.
+The interested Bounded Context can be in the same one Bounded Context as the Event, or it could be in a different BC.
 Even when you have both the publisher and the subscriber in the same Bounded Context, it makes sense to use the messaging middleware if you already use it for publishing to other Bounded Contexts.

 If you are in the initial stages of your project and have not invested in a messaging infrastructure, you can commit changes to multiple aggregates in a single transaction but should still use Domain events to publish changes.
 You can use a Unit of Work pattern to group all changes to be committed together.